fin-cli/handbook/commands/db/query.md

 For example, to get the `home` option for your second site, modify the example above like so:

-    $ wp db query 'SELECT option_value FROM wp_2_options WHERE option_name="home"' --skip-column-names
+    $ fin db query 'SELECT option_value FROM fin_2_options WHERE option_name="home"' --skip-column-names
     +----------------------+
     | https://example2.com |
     +----------------------+

-To confirm the ID for the site you want to query, you can use the `wp site list` command:
+To confirm the ID for the site you want to query, you can use the `fin site list` command:

-    # wp site list --fields=blog_id,url
+    # fin site list --fields=blog_id,url
     +---------+-----------------------+
     | blog_id | url                   |
     +---------+-----------------------+